-Vet Nick Graham of Severn Edge Equine Vets gives you the lowdown on the common fungal skin infection known as ringworm.
+Vet Nick Graham of Severn Edge Equine Vets explains all about the common fungal skin infection known as ringworm.

 Not caused by a worm – as its name suggests – but rather a type of fungus, ringworm is a highly contagious condition that can be easily spread from horse to human.
 Largely to blame are the microsporum and trichophyton species of fungi, which are expert in spreading their spores via direct horse-to-horse contact, or through shared tack, grooming brushes, bedding and other surfaces including stable doors and fencing.

 As with most diseases of this type, very young and very old horses are more likely to develop ringworm as their immune systems are generally less effective, though if a horse does catch it he’ll develop a natural immunity that will protect him.
 This doesn’t mean he’s necessarily protected for life, but he will be less likely to get it again in future.

 Mildly affected horses will usually be well in themselves, though some may attempt to rub the ringworm patches and the condition can make them sore and itchy.
 Left untreated it can start to damage the coat, can take up to several months to ‘self-cure’ and occasionally develop into a serious health problem.